compulim/react-drop-to-upload/README.md

         onDropArrayBuffer={ this.handleDropArrayBuffer }
         onDropDataURI={ this.handleDropDataURI }
       >
-        Drag and drop files here
+        Drop file here to upload
       </DropToUpload>
     );
   }